Partner Sites

 But every time he spoke during his two terms, or every time you hear anyone reflect upon their time under his leadership, one thing is clear: Obama kept his teams motivated and calm under pressure.
 Any aspiring leaders need to take that leaf out of the former president’s book.

-Recently Obama's motivation and calmness has been particularly evident in his advocacy for climate action, as seen in his addresses at international events like the COP26 climate summit.
+Recently Obama's motivation and calmness has been particularly evident in his advocacy for climate action, as seen in his addresses at international events such as the COP26 climate summit.

 His support for Harris-Walz shows his ability to motivate extends beyond his own campaigns: “We know this election is going to be tight, it’s going to be tight because a lot of Americans are still struggling,” Obama said in a Wisconsin rally.
 Harris, he said, “knows what it’s like to scrap and to work hard — to see her mom worry about the bills, so does Tim.
 So if you elect them, they will be focused on your problems.”